apache/infrastructure-website/content/pages/services-tools.md

 * <a href="https://issues.apache.org/jira" target="_blank">Jira</a>
 * <a href="https://bz.apache.org/bugzilla/" target="_blank">Bugzilla</a>

-#### CI/CD
+#### Build services

 Apache supports and models continuous integration and continuous deployment, or *CI/CD*.
-The <a href="https://ci.apache.org" target="_blank">Apache CI/CD site</a> provides more information, and links to these build tools:
+The <a href="https://ci.apache.org" target="_blank">Apache Build services site</a> provides more information, and links to these build tools:

 * BuildBot
 * Gump